 - 4. To add elements to the message: - a.
 Place the cursor at the location in the preview where you want the element added. - b.
 Select the element in the drop down list.
 Element options include: - Back Button Adds a Back button, used for returning control to the previous location. - Redirect Button Adds an OK button, used for redirecting control to the next appropriate location. - Notification Adds a placeholder (USER-NOTIF), that will be replaced with the user notification issued in the message. - c.
 Click Add. - 5.
-To delete an element that you added, select the element and press the keyboard Delete button. - 6.
-Click Save. - 7.
-If you are ready to distribute and implement the changes in your system devices, click 💥
+To check how the message will look to the user, click Preview. - 6.
+To delete an element that you added, select the element and press the keyboard Delete button. - 7.
+Click Save. - 8.
+If you are ready to distribute and implement the changes in your system devices, click